countable-web/ops-manual/peopleops/MEETINGS.rst

 Record of Meetings
 ------------------

--  Someone should 'chair' the meeting.
+-  Someone should 'chair' the meeting, which means they ensure we have a clear agenda and stick to it (loosely, allowing for useful organic tangents as long as they don't dominate).
 This is the "Scrum Master" if it's a Sprint meeting.
 -  Someone shold be the 'scribe'.
-They record any important details, particularly action-items or key information the team needs (the "output").
+They record any action-items and key information the team needs (the "output"), and make sure the minutes are sent to everyone present.
 -  Meetings should have an "output" written.
 For Scrum, this can simply be updated Trello board and KR scores.
 Other meetings should have a stream of minutes in a Google Doc that is continually added-to (most